jfc3/presentations/aria/ReadMe.md

 Enhancements:

 * Changed the slides to use HTML5.
-* Make sure all the sldies are up-to-date and accessible.
+* Make sure all the slides are up-to-date and accessible.
 * Make my slides examples are accessible.

 ## Installation